DigitalPublishingToolkit/TOD18-Geoblocking/md/20RodriguezCuba.md

 Cuba, which interface with global networks but use primarily *offline* distribution methods within Cuba.

-## Videos without time or space: ‘the package’
+## Videos Without Time or Space: ‘The Package’

 In parallel to these structural constraints on internet access, various workarounds have emerged in Cuba.
 One well-documented phenomenon is USB